Growing up in Atlanta, with extended family who lived far north of the city, I was blessed with so many great Georgia Christmas memories.

 7000 Lanier Islands Parkway, Buford GA

 Back in December 2008, Mary and I fell in love and kissed for the first time at Lake Lanier Islands’ Magical Nights of Lights.
-We’ve been back almost every year since then to celebrate the holidays at our special place, creating lots of great family memories.
+We’ve been back almost every year since then to celebrate Christmas at our special place, creating lots of great family memories.

-So it was with great sadness when we learned our beloved drive-through Christmas light display had officially been retired after nearly 30 years.
+So it was with great sadness that we learned our beloved drive-through Christmas light display had officially been retired after nearly 30 years.

 Fortunately, it was replaced with a new light display.
 Now called the Lakeside Lights Spectacular, the attraction is a walk-through light show set to holiday music, with hot cocoa and cocktails available for purchase along the way.

-These Christmas lights and displays range from traditional holiday scenes to Margaritaville-themed arrangements and will run nightly from Nov 19 to Jan 16.
-There will even be carnival rides, holiday games, and visits with Santa!
+These Christmas lights and displays range from traditional holiday scenes to Margaritaville-themed arrangements and will run nightly from Nov 22 to Jan 15.
+There will even be carnival rides and holiday games!

 Lanier Islands will also offer holiday-themed accommodations at the Legacy Lodge, including a Breakfast & Santa Package, Virtual Elf Tuck-In Package, Elf PJ Story Time Package, and Complete Holiday Adventure Package.
 Check rates for the Legacy Lodge at Booking.com.